 To prevent someone from accidentally taking this medication, it should be disposed of when no longer needed through a medicine take-back program or by dropping them off at a DEA-authorized collector.
 For locations near you, check this website.
 Ask your pharmacist or care team for assistance in the disposal of unused medications.
 If you cannot use these options, you can flush these medicines down the sink or toilet as soon as they are no longer needed.

 Where do I get this medication?

-Morphine sulfate long acting pills are available through retail and mail order pharmacy.
+Morphine sulfate long-acting pills are available through retail and mail-order pharmacies.
 Your oncology team will work with your prescription drug plan to identify an in-network retail/mail order pharmacy for medication distribution.
-Mail order delivery must be hand delivered and signed for.
+Mail order delivery must be hand-delivered and signed for.
 This medication cannot be "called in" or electronically prescribed to your local pharmacy; you must provide the original prescription to the pharmacist.
-Many pharmacies do not keep this medication in stock, but will order it for you.
+Many pharmacies do not keep this medication in stock but will order it for you.
 There may be a delay in availability, so plan prescription refills accordingly.